MCO20 is a methanol-substance which can catalyze glycol-based additives

 In the picture you can see an estimated amount of oxalic acid and copperas (right) posted next to a finished batch MCO20.
 In addition to the description on the label, one can make the mix in a special bottle (e.g. pet).
 When 20 hours have passed, one can see that the solution's color is darker than it was from the beginning.
 It all ends with the filtering (e.g. a coffee filter), which tend to go quickly and smoothly.
 In the reservoir which captures the filtrate launch the right amount of oxalic acid.
 Since oxalic acid is porous and somewhat indefinite in its density can it be difficult to measure some dimensions.
 Weigh up the amount of oxalic acid or use stroked teaspoons.
 Add oxalic acid after the copperas is dissolved in methanol - not before!
 Oxalic acid is readily soluble in methanol.

-Included constituents in weight terms:
+Included constituents in weight percent:

-The proportion of copperas dissolved in methanol is in fact 1/24, i.e.
+The proportion of copperas dissolved in methanol is in fact 1/24, i.e. only

-can be calculated from the formula:
+be calculated from the formula:

 The weight oxalic acid in grams = millilitre methanol x 0.026